Putting together a progressive training plan with key areas to focus on will have a big impact on your competition performance.

-Olympic gold medallist Carl Hester shares his five essential tips to successful training.
+Olympic medallist Carl Hester shares his five essential tips for successful dressage training.

 Carl uses lots of transitions when he’s training.
 Transitions between paces should be used for obedience, building strength, accuracy and timing.

 “It’s fundamental riders incorporate many transitions into their sessions,” says Carl.
 “They need to be ridden well and accurately.”

 “I recommend working without stirrups on occasion,” explains Carl.
 “This helps you measure how independent your seat is from the horse.”